Required Pre-Service Field Experience

 Upon enrolling in the teacher education curriculum, a student begins a program of field experiences designed to integrate theory and practice.
 The first component, executed through education course requirements, is a sequence of structured classroom observations in local schools.
 Clearances are required for observations.

 The culminating component is a full-time, off-campus, semester-long Student Teaching Practicum, which occurs in the senior year.
 This clinical experience approximates an actual teaching position and provides a thorough test of professional readiness for classroom teaching.
 All education courses should be completed prior to the Student Teaching Practicum.
 The practicum and attendant seminar constitute a full load.
-Students may not schedule additional courses during this semester.Placements are made within the Wilson College service area and are supervised by Wilson faculty.
+Students may not schedule additional courses during this semester.Placements are made within the Wilson College service area (approximately an 80 mile radius for the College) and are supervised by Wilson faculty.
 Students must plan for transportation to and from the practicum site.